kubeedge/kubeedge/docs/guides/ingress.md

 The cloud native and microservice architecture is becoming more and more popular and the edge node is becoming more and more powerful.
 In these scenarios, users might want to deploy their applications at the edge, which could need to be accessed by external users, through services.
 Using ingress we would be able to provide name based virtual hosting and load balance traffic.

-This design document deals with enabling users to leverage powerful machines at the edge to provide external users access to the services running within the different edge nodes.
+This design document deals with enabling users to leverage powerful machines at the edge to provide external users (users of the application running as a pod within Kubeedge) access to the services running within the different edge nodes.